 Traveling to the Sun: The Ultimate Rescue Cure for the Winter Blues

 I had taken all my own advice to stave off my own winter blues – everything, that is, short of taking medications (which I would not hesitate to take if I needed them, though I gravitate to “natural” cures whenever possible).
 I had faithfully used my dawn simulator and light box – lots of light boxes really.
 I had exercised, meditated and done yoga regularly.
 Don’t get me wrong – all these things helped; they helped a lot.
 But I had disobeyed a cardinal rule in my own guidebook for keeping Seasonal Affective Disorder (SAD) at bay.
 I had undertaken a writing project with a fall-winter deadline.
 And it was that stress that threatened to upset my whole tower of tricks and bring on the winter blues.
-I didn’t have the syndrome yet – but I could bahamas_beach_1see it looming on the horizon like a bank of thunderheads, making ready to unleash their fury upon the earth.
+I didn’t have the syndrome yet – but I could see it looming on the horizon like a bank of thunderheads, making ready to unleash their fury upon the earth.

 So, my deadline behind me, I took the ultimate cure.
 I headed for the sun – in this case, Paradise Island on the Bahamas.
 The moment I walked off the plane, I drank in the sun’s rays.
 As the poet wrote many years ago, “Drink to me only with thine eyes and I will pledge with mine.”
 My eyes drank in the photons, and my brain turned them into pure high-octane serotonin or some other mood-sustaining chemical.
 Even my skin contributed to this heady brew of chemicals, converting the sun’s rays into beta-endorphin despite being smeared with a generous coat of sunblock.